How to avoid common financial mistakes so you can secure your – and your family's – long-term financial wellbeing.

 As with investments, considering your financial objectives is essential when you’re drawing up your will.
 “As well as thinking about who you want to provide for, you need to get advice on the tax implications of structuring your will in a particular way,” says Clarke.
 “Consider the use of trusts, maximise the use of available reliefs and exemptions, and plan carefully with business assets, for example.”

-Life is full of curveballs, and in these moments, it’s important to have easy access to cash.
-Keeping accessible cash deposits on hand can help support your more immediate needs while accruing compound interest.
+Life is full of curveballs, and in these moments it’s important to have easy access to cash.
+Keeping accessible cash deposits on hand can not only help support your more immediate needs while accruing compound interest, but it can also provide peace of mind if your circumstances change.

-Deposits also have the additional security of being protected by the Financial Services Compensation Scheme up to the value of £85,000 per person in the UK.
+Deposits also have the additional security of being protected by the Financial Services Compensation Scheme up to the value of £85,000 per person, per institution in the UK.
 In some circumstances, such as receiving money from a house sale or an inheritance, you could be covered for more than £85,000.
+Working with a strong financial institution, like RBC, can also provide additional peace of mind that your wealth is with a secure custodian.

-But accessibility needs to be balanced with the better returns offered by long-term investments.
+Accessibility needs must however, be balanced with the better returns offered by long-term investments.

-“People sometimes ask, ‘What’s wrong with having savings in cash, now that interest rates are rising again?'” says Wilson.
+“People sometimes ask, ‘What’s wrong with having savings in cash if interest rates are rising?’” says Wilson.
 “But you also need to take inflation into account.
-The current rate in real terms means your wealth is being eroded.
+The rate in real terms could mean your wealth is being eroded.
 Central banks have a habit of raising rates slowly, but if there are problems with the economy, those rates could fall quickly – and your returns along with them.”

 “Speaking with a wealth professional can help you identify how much you can put to work in the markets for the medium-to-long-term, based on your objectives,” adds Wilson.